-Symbolism in A Tale of Two Cities by Charles Dickens
+Use of Symbolism in A Tale of Two Cities

 A Tale of Two Cities contains rich symbolic imagery.
-Like many other literary figures, Charles Dickens implies rich symbolism in A Tale of Two Cities.
+Like many other literary figures, Charles Dickens implies symbols in large amount in his historic novel, A Tale of Two Cities.
 Before we understand the specific symbols and their significance in the novel A Tale of Two Cities, it might be helpful to know about use of symbolism in literature and how literary symbols function.

 What is Symbolism in Literature?